-- 78% of consumers prefer to learn about a company through articles, newsletters and other content rather than through ads.
+- 78% of consumers prefer to learn about a company through articles, newsletters, and other content rather than through ads.

 Currently, about 50% of financial advisors and marketers have agreed to produce and share content on a “need only” basis.
 Meaning they only create new content and share it across their channels when a particular need arises or they want to promote a new product/service.

 This is a very defensive approach that we don’t recommend.
 It is important to be proactive when planning content marketing for financial advisors.
-You want your content to add value to your customers in a way where they see it as a benefit to do business with you.
+You want your content to add value to your customers in a way where they see it as a benefit to doing business with you.

 If you’re a financial planner or are in the financial game, a jolt in your content marketing strategy may be exactly what your business needs right now.
-All it takes a few good content marketing for financial advisors ideas to interest your customers and pull them into your marketing funnel.
+All it takes a few good content marketing for financial advisors’ ideas to interest your customers and pull them into your marketing funnel.

 Content marketing is an important process in promoting your financial planning business to prospective clients.
-Production of unique and valuable content can help add value and give a sneak peak of the benefits they can reap by signing up with you.
+Production of unique and valuable content can help add value and give a sneak peek of the benefits they can reap by signing up with you.

-Content marketing may take many different forms – blog articles, eBooks, videos, podcasts or images, to name only a few.
+Content marketing may take many different forms – blog articles, eBooks, videos, podcasts, or images, to name only a few.
 Content marketing for financial advisors should be educational in nature rather than acting as another salesman for your company.

 The most important benefit of content marketing for financial advisors is that through content production and sharing, you can build trust and develop a relationship with the reader – which is very important in the world of financial planning.
 Providing key information will bring value to your potential customers and thus creating trust.